ajgorhoe/CodeDocumentation.IGLibWithSources/README.md

 This repository is part of the [Investigative Generic Library (IGLib)](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/README.md).
 It contains a **part of IGLib code documentation**.
 For more information, see the ***[README.md](https://github.com/ajgorhoe/CodeDocumentation/blob/main/README.md)*** of the [container repository](https://github.com/ajgorhoe/CodeDocumentation) for IGLib code documentation.

+The documentation below can be **viewed locally after cloning this repository** (open this readme in a HTML / markdown viewer such as browser with markdown plugin).

 **[Documentation](html/index.html)**:

 * [index](html/index.html)